JorjaFox/library/content/posts/news/2012/csi-files-08.md

 **CSI Files:** George Eads spoke with me about how he"d like to see a bit of a relationship between Nick and Finn.

 **Shue:** Nice, I like that!
 That would be fun; I think that would be great.
-They probably don"t like the characters on CSI to get too intimateâ¦ I don"t know why, but I don"t think they"ve ever--except for Jorja [Fox, Sara Sidle] and Billy Petersen"s [Gil Grissom] character.
+They probably don"t like the characters on CSI to get too intimate...
+I don"t know why, but I don"t think they"ve ever--except for Jorja [Fox, Sara Sidle] and Billy Petersen"s [Gil Grissom] character.
 Have there been any other characters?

 **CSI Files:** Catherine had a few, but they never quite worked out.